-RabbitMQ is not being persisting messages despite using Docker Volumes¶
+RabbitMQ is not persisting messages despite using Docker volumes¶

 Docker will create a randomly generated hostname for each container every time you deploy a new container instance.

 RabbitMQ stores persistent message/queue data using a folder structure based off a node’s hostname.
 If you do not set a static container hostname, then RabbitMQ will loose any unprocessed messages if you launch a new RabbitMQ container or do a docker-compose down/up.